earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api05-rcurl-co-data-spatial-data-r.md

 layout: single
 title: "Programmatically accessing geospatial data using API's - Working with and mapping JSON data from the Colorado Information Warehouse in R"
 excerpt: "This lesson walks through the process of retrieving and manipulating surface water data housed in the Colorado Information Warehouse.
 These data are stored in JSON format with spatial x, y information that support mapping."
-authors: ['Carson Farmer', 'Leah Wasser']
+authors: ['Carson Farmer', 'Leah Wasser', 'Max Joseph']
 modified: '2017-04-04'
 category: [course-materials]
 class-lesson: ['intro-APIs-r']